-Amazon Simple Storage Service (S3) is one of the most widely deployed AWS Services, next to AWS EC2.
-It is used for a wide range of use cases such as static HTML websites, blogs, personal media storage, and enterprise backup storage.
-From the cost perspective, AWS S3 storage is one of the top preferred resources.
-For every enterprise looking to optimize AWS Costs, analyzing and formulating an effective cost management strategy towards AWS S3 is important.
+Amazon Simple Storage Service (S3) is one of the most widely used AWS services, after AWS EC2.
+It is used for a wide range of use cases such as static websites, blogs, personal media storage, BigData analytics, staging area for Redshift data, and enterprise backup storage.
+Many AWS administrators tend to overlook S3 for cost management because of this aspect.
+For every enterprise looking to optimize AWS costs, analyzing and formulating an effective AWS S3 cost management strategy is important.
 More so, understanding data lifecycle of the applications hosted is the key step towards implementing a good AWS S3 cost management strategy.

 Making the most of AWS S3 cost:

 With AWS, you pay for the services you use and the storage units you’ve consumed.
 If AWS S3 service is a significant component of your AWS cost, then implementing AWS S3 management best practices is the way forward.